 National Audit Office indicates that the rules of reimbursement was meant as a means to reduce waiting lists on treatment of hearing difficulties on public hospitals.
 The intentions of the rules had according to him, and which is also reflected in the phrasing in the reimbursement rules, never been to construct a market where companies could profit on hearing aid treatments.
 However, as evident in the annual reports analysed above companies have a bottom line and this bottom line will always be positive or negative.
 And when the bottom line is positive it means that reimbursement + self-payment exceeds the actual costs and the company generates profit.
-Thus, costs calculations have relations to the past and the future and therefore it is impossible to discover an +actual +cost.
-The +actual +
+Thus, costs calculations have relations to the past and the future and therefore it is impossible to discover an >actual" cost.
+The >actual cost" is a simulacrum.